-Let’s dive right into the difference between the the Tortex vs Ultex guitar picks.
-The comparison between these two guitar picks is one that is regularly asked however there does not seem to be many answers out there.
+Let’s dive right into the difference between the Tortex vs Ultex guitar picks.
+The comparison between these two guitar picks is one that is regularly asked however there do not seem to be many answers out there.

 Some Background To Tortex & Ultex

 They have so many different types of guitar picks in their range.
 However, the Dunlop Tortex, as well as the Dunlop Ultex, are some of the most popular on the market.

 The Ultex material is essentially polyetherimide plastic which is one that is strong and can withstand quite a lot.
 It is no secret that Ultex guitar picks last much longer than Tortex and wear down a lot less.